benshimonz/V1/README.md

 * _≠ n_ - For each assignment to the left component - there should be at least one assignment to any number but _n_ right components
 * _∉ n1..n2_ - For each assignment to the left component - there should be at least one assignment to less than _n1_ or to more than _n2_ right components

-**Note:** If a branch contains only a property tag (without limitation) - it is evaluated as a valid assignment.
+**Note:** If a branch contains only a property tag (without constraints) - it is evaluated as a valid assignment.

 Here are some more examples: